Is the stomach flu making its rounds in your home? Here’s how to guard your kids against the stomach flu (and what to do if they catch it).

 - Give liquids, preferably clear ones like water, watered-down juice or broth.
 But if your child takes milk or formula, that’s fine too (pretty much anything he’s willing to take is fine).

-- Offer a variety of liquids to see which ones your baby will take or not.
+- Offer a variety of liquids to see which ones he will take or not.

-- Limit these liquids to half an ounce to one ounce at a time.
+- Give these liquids in small amounts, like one ounce or a few sips at a time.

-- Offer them every five to 15 minutes.
+- Offer liquids in spaced intervals, like every five to 15 minutes.

 When we give our kids huge amounts of food and liquids, they’re likely to throw it right back up.
 But if we give a little here and there more spaced out, their stomachs are better able to handle it.